Mexico deports 33% more migrants after deal with US - Journal du Cameroun

 After a week of tense negotiations, the two sides announced a deal on June 7 under which Mexico agreed to send thousands of National Guardsmen to secure its borders and expand its policy of taking back asylum-seekers while the US processes their claims.

+In a separate statement, the Mexican government said it had sent a first group of 66 of those returnees back to their home countries, under a temporary new “voluntary return” program.

+The Guatemalan, Honduran and Salvadoran migrants were sent home overland from the border city of Ciudad Juarez after asking to be repatriated, it said.

-The deal appears to be delivering Trump’s desired result: the number of migrants taken into custody at the US southern border is expected to drop by 25 percent for June, the acting head of the Department of Homeland Security, Kevin McAleenan, said Friday.
+The migration deal appears to be delivering Trump’s desired result so far: the number of migrants taken into custody at the southern US border is expected to drop by 25 percent for June, the acting head of the Department of Homeland Security, Kevin McAleenan, said Friday.

 Under the deal, Mexico has 45 days to show results.